Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 3. Account Hacking

-Under Account Hacking Cybercrime types, cybercriminals get unauthorized access to an individual’s or an organization’s account to make changes in the account to hamper the reputation of the person or the organization or steal some data to make monetary gains.
+Under Account Hacking Cybercrime among the 50+ types of cyber attacks cybercriminals get unauthorized access to an individual’s or an organization’s account to make changes in the account to hamper the reputation of the person or the organization or steal some data to make monetary gains.

 Cybercriminals use several methods and tools to hack accounts, including password guessing, phishing emails, asking to click on links, etc.